Design by Studio Nucleo

 Now it is possible to distribute TERRA! without having to go through large furniture distribution and manufacturing companies.

 Now it is possible for us to think, produce and deliver the work directly to people who are really interested in buying.

 That’s where Kickstarter plays its role.

-TERRA! was conceived as a work which can challenged the trade laws: the product needs to be built, assembled, it needs someone who will look after it.
+TERRA! was conceived as a work that can challenge the trade laws: the product needs to be built and assembled,

-TERRA! instead is a living product, it grows like a tree grows.
+TERRA! instead is a living product; it grows as a tree grows.
 As the world around you grows, so does your Terra!.

 To take care of TERRA! you don’t have to be a designer, an architect or an artist.
 The pleasure of TERRA! is not only found in its ‘functionality’.

-It is also found the in making of your own place to relax, growing a piece of nature, a place where we all can experience the peace.
+It is also found in making your own place to relax, growing a piece of nature where we all can experience peace.

-Please join our campaign, share the video, feel the experience.
+Please join our campaign, share the video, and feel the experience.